dpi-tta-lessons/ruby-basics/content.md

 You'll use these data types to store and manipulate different kinds of information.
 We'll cover these data types in more detail in future lessons.

+- Which of these is a Boolean value in Ruby?
+- "true"
+  - Not quite — that’s a String, not a Boolean.
+- true
+  - Correct!
+Booleans are lowercase `true` or `false`.
+- :true
+  - Not correct — that’s a Symbol.
+{: .choose_best #boolean_values title="Boolean Values" answer="2"}

 ## 6. Everything is an Object

 In Ruby, *everything is an object*.